hanane-issa/python-crash-course/module1/module_1c_vscode.md

 # Python in VSCode

 Virtual Studio Code (VSCode) is a lightweight, open-source code editor  developed by Microsoft for a wide range of programming languages, including Python.
-It contains a vast library of extensions which allows you to customize your work environment to your needs.
+It contains a vast library of extensions which allows you to customize your work environment.

-With support for version control (Git), debugging, and code editing, VSC is a comprehensive tool that enables Python developers to write, test, and debug code seamlessly.
+As a comprehensive tool, it has support for version control (Git), debugging, and code editing.
 Moreover, it has a very active community and plenty of tutorials and documentation available online.

 VSCode works across all major platforms: Windows, macOS, and Linux.

 ## 1. Download VSCode